canidlogic/aksmacro/README.md

 ANSI C was defined before Unicode existed.
 As such, it has its own system of "locales" for handling different character sets and international characters.
 ANSI C also has a system of "wide characters" that can convert between multibyte encodings such as Shift-JIS and extended character codes.

-For modern applications, you should either limit the application to US-ASCII, or use Unicode.
+For modern applications, you should either limit the application to US-ASCII or use Unicode.
 Do not use the legacy locale functions, and do not use the wide characters.

 The following functionality should therefore be avoided (sorted by relevant header):